-Things you • Tell your doctor or midwife if you experience any nausea or vomiting or if you feel unwell in other ways. should do They may decide to remove the pessary if you have adverse effects.
-Things you Do not remove the pessary yourself.
-CERVIDIL should only be inserted and removed by trained should not do healthcare professionals.
+Things you should do Tell your doctor or midwife if you experience any nausea or vomiting or if you feel unwell in other ways.
+They may decide to remove the pessary if you have adverse effects.
+Things you should not do Do not remove the pessary yourself.
+CERVIDIL should only be inserted and removed by trained healthcare professionals.